issackelly/oor-javascript/README.md

 Examples:

-* Four fingers in a square with sides 1.5" long, that's object *A*
+* Four fingers in a square with sides 1.5" long, that's object *1*
-* Three fingers in a right trangle with sides 0.75" that's object *B*
+* Three fingers in a right triangle with two sides 0.75" that's object *2*

 ## Hardware Implementation: